ecotechnologies/ecotechnologies.github.io/index.md

 Ecotechnologies must be:

  - **Simple** so they are resilient and can be fixed when they break
- - **Scalable**, with the potential of being replicated around the world
+ - **Scalable** with the potential of being replicated around the world
  - **Modular** such that their component parts are multi-purpose
  - **Open source** so other people can build on the work of others